alex-seifarth/capirs/README.md

 ```
 should do everything - it should build the
 * static C/C++ library interfacing `vsomeip v3` shared library,
-* build the `capirs` library linked statically to the before build C/C++ library
+* build the `capirs` library linked statically to the before built C/C++ library
 * building the example code to test.

 ### Installation
-There is actuall no installation due to the proof-of-concept nature of the project.
+There is actually no installation due to the proof-of-concept nature of the project.

 ### Running examples
 The examples under ```<capirs-root>/examples``` are used to test the library.
-The are build always with the library and could be run under
+They are build always with the library and could be run under
 ```<capirs-root>/target/debug/<example-code>```.
 It might be necessary to set ```LD_LIBRARY_PATH``` before the executable can be run, the environment variable should contain the path to the ```libvsomeip.so.3``` shared library.

-##Roadmap
+## Roadmap
  - [x] Offer service provider
  - [x] Offer events
  - [x] Send Requests / Receive Requests